colejarczyk/doc/userguide/reward_campaigns/creation/cashback.rst

 Cashback
 ========

 During purchase customer can exchange earned points and get value discount to reduce order amount.
-Discount is calculated base on **Point value**.
+Discount is calculated based on **Point value**.
 Each point will be exchanged for provided value in **Point value** field (regarding current currency)

 **For example**